 Daocheng was a small, standard one-street town with a monastery, overlooking, on a hill above.
-The previous night I had found accommodation in a small cheap hotel room, with a dripping shower and no hand sink.
+The previous night I had found accommodation in a small cheap hotel room, with a dripping shower and no hand basin.

 Today I was stuck, for everyone was leaving and all evacuating buses were fully booked.
-It led to the unthinkable, a taxi ride to another small town, shared with a French tourist, who spoke some Chinese, and a lady in her early 20s from Switzerland.
+It had led to the unthinkable, a taxi ride to another small town, shared with a male French tourist, who spoke some Chinese, and a lady in her early 20s from Switzerland.

-We were stuck with each other’s company, silence and frustration, none of us for some reason talking, until we finally arrived in Litang and we decided to take a break from each other.
+We were stuck with each other’s company, with silence and frustration, none of us for some reason talking, until we finally arrived in Litang and we decided to take a break from each other.

 Or perhaps the two Europeans just wanted to have a break from me?

-The procession had ended, the monks walking off into the distance, leaving me with the French and the Swiss who had arrived late.
+For me the procession had ended, the monks walking off into the distance, leaving me with the French and the Swiss who had arrived late.

 Apparently, in the short interim they had been away, they had been invited to a Chinese wedding, bells ringing in my head.

 But the wedding was not for another week?